grompe/BTWTweak/patcher/readme.txt

 - Added a millstone recipe to turn zombie and pigmen heads to rotten flesh.

+- Changed mob spawner to also convert loose cobblestone into moss stone.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".